 Aneurysms there are serious, while those in other areas, such as your leg, can be less hazardous.

-The most serious threat an aneurysm poses is that it will burst and cause a stroke or life-threatening massive bleeding (hemorrhage).
-If an aneurysm ruptures, the patient must be treated immediately to have a chance of survival.
+The most serious threat of an aneurysm is that it will burst and cause a stroke or massive bleeding, which can be life-threatening.
+A large aneurysm can affect your circulation and lead to blood clots.

 Ventricular aneurysm.
-This is a ballooning out of part of the wall of the heart.
-A previous heart attack most commonly causes ventricular aneurysms.
-In rare cases, severe chest trauma can also cause a ventricular aneurysm.
+This is a bulge in the wall of your heart.
+A previous heart attack is the most common cause.
+In rare cases, a severe chest injury can also lead to it.

 What Causes an Aneurysm?

 Deep wounds and infections can also lead to an aneurysm.
 Or you may be born with weakness in one of your artery walls.

 To diagnose an aneurysm, your doctor will ask you questions, including whether another member of your family has had one.
 Then, they’ll give you a complete exam, during which they’ll:

 - Check your blood pressure

 - Listen to the arteries in your neck

 - Look behind the knee for popliteal aneurysms